libdynd/dynd-python/BUILD_INSTALL.md

 STEP BY STEP BUILD AND INSTALL
 ==============================

+1. Check the C++ compiler version.

-1. Ensure you have a suitable C++98 or C++11 compiler.
+Ensure you have a suitable C++98 or C++11 compiler.
 On Windows, Visual Studio 2010 is the recommended compiler, but 2008 has been tested as well.
 On Mac OS X, clang is the recommended compiler.
 On Linux, gcc 4.6.1, gcc 4.7.0, and clang 3.3-svn have been tested.

-2. Get the Prerequisites:
+2. Get the prerequisites.
   * CMake >= 2.6
   * Python 2.6 or 2.7
   * Cython >= 0.16
   * NumPy >= 1.5
   * git (for cloning the github repositories)

+3. Get the source code.

-3. Check out the dynd-python and dynd source code.
+  Check out the dynd-python and dynd source code.
 The following commands should work equivalently on Windows and Unix-like operating systems.

   ```